 Externalities in Knowledge Production: Evidence from a Randomized Field Experiment

-Do contributions to online content platforms induce a feedback loop of ever more user-generated content or will they discourage future contributions?
+Are there positive or negative externalities in knowledge production?
+We analyze whether current contributions to knowledge production increase or decrease the future growth of knowledge.
 To assess this, we use a randomized field experiment which added content to some pages in Wikipedia while leaving similar pages unchanged.
 We compare subsequent content growth over the next four years between the treatment and control groups.
 Our estimates allow us to rule out effects on four-year growth of content length larger than twelve percent.
 We can also rule out effects on four-year growth of content quality larger than four points, which is less than one-fifth of the size of the treatment itself.
-The treatment increased editing activity in the first two years, but had a negligible impact on the subsequent long-run growth of content.
+The treatment increased editing activity in the first two years, but had a negligible impact on the long-run growth of content.
 Our results have implications for information seeding and incentivizing contributions.
 They imply that additional content will inspire future contributions in the short and medium run, but will not generate sizable externalities (in either direction) in the long run.

 JEL Classification: L17, L86, C93

 Suggested Citation: Suggested Citation